The magic words for a great relationship are:

 the cost of lost opportunities,

-the cost of being frustrated,
+the hidden cost of being frustrated,

 These different costs add up like if they would be in the hidden cells of Excel spreadsheet.